 Licensing Classifications for a Tennessee General Contractor License

-- The State of Tennessee also offers a restricted version of this license, in which contractors are authorized to perform work on projects of $70,000 or less.
+- Class BC-A- Residential Contractor License– allows contractors to perform work on family residences with up to 4 units.
+The residence must be less than 3 stories tall. *The State of Tennessee also offers a restricted version of this license that allows contractors to perform work on projects worth $70,000 or less.

 Process to Obtain a Tennessee General Contractor License

-- Obtain a letter of reference from a past client, employer or codes official.
+- Applicants must obtain a letter of reference from a past client, employer or codes official.

 - Owner or employee in a sole proprietorship